KELLY SAMANTHA

 Nature/hikes/walks:

-Jacques-Cartier National Park - If you don’t have a car like I do, you can always take a shuttle bus with Quatre Natures that gets you there for a fee, and you could also optionally book a professional guided tour, year round (with the shuttle bus included for free).
+Jacques-Cartier National Park - If you don’t have a car like me, you can always take a shuttle bus with Quatre Natures that gets you there for a fee, and you could also optionally book a professional guided tour, year round (with the shuttle bus included for free).
 Quatre Natures was the best company I went to for hikes, and the professionally guided hikes are invaluable for solo female travellers like myself.

 Jacques-Cartier is a great place to hang out for a day, and go swimming, fishing, sunbathing, or canoeing/kayaking.
 The main area surrounding the rivers is quite lively with visitors, and multiple trails with varying degrees of difficulty around the region as well.